michaelthielemans/Second-Brain/Cisco networking/VPN & IPsec.md

 - Common solution for securing enterprise traffic across the internet
 - Site-to-site and remote access VPNs are created and managed by the enterprise using IPsec and SSL VPNs.

->Service Provider VPNs
+>Service Provider VPNs (Belnet, proximus, telenet,...)
 - created and managed by the provider network.
 - Multiprotocol Label Switching (MPLS) at Layer 2 or Layer 3
 - Create secure channels between an enterprise’s sites, effectively segregating the traffic from other customer traffic.
 ### Remote access VPNs

+- VPN gateway <-----> software on client (openvpn client , cisco anyconnect, ...)
-- Clientless VPN connection
+- Client-less VPN connection
+	- (https is http + SSL) -> only web based traffic
-	The connection is secured using a web browser SSL connection.
+	- The connection is secured using a web browser SSL connection.

 - Client-based VPN connection
+	- (mostly IPsec, can handle all kind of traffic)
-	VPN client software such as Cisco AnyConnect Secure Mobility Client must be installed on the remote user’s end device.
+	- VPN client software such as Cisco AnyConnect Secure Mobility Client must be installed on the remote user’s end device.
 ### Site-to-site VPNs

+VPN gateway <----> router
+Internal hosts have no knowledge that a VPN is used.

 ## SSL VPNs
 SSL uses the public key infrastructure and digital certificates to authenticate peers.
 The type of VPN method implemented is based on the access requirements of the users and the organization’s IT processes.
 The table compares IPsec and SSL remote access deployments

 ## GRE over IPsec

+GRE. tunnel placed inside a IPsec tunnel -> make sure the GRE is not visible on the dirty internet.

 - Generic Routing Encapsulation (GRE) is a non-secure site-to-site VPN tunneling protocol.
 - A GRE tunnel can encapsulate various network layer protocols as well as multicast and broadcast traffic.
 - GRE does not by default support encryption; and therefore, it does not provide a secure VPN tunnel.